xdaichain/reddit-scaling-demo/README.md

 4. Perform the generated calls loading the chain.

-This repo should used on a machine with at least 1Gb of free RAM.
+This repo should be used on a machine with at least 1Gb of free RAM.
 The scripts require sufficient RAM to handle a large CSV file containing the list of users (addresses and private keys) and their prepared transactions.
 To maintain simplicity, we did not implement a working DB for this demo.

 ## Step 1.
 Configure and prepare admin and owner keys and addresses